-Via the Centre for Health Protection: CHP notified of two cases of human infection of avian influenza A(H7N9) in Mainland.
-Excerpt
+Via the Centre for Health Protection: CHP closely monitors two human cases of avian influenza A(H7N9).
+Excerpt:

 The Centre for Health Protection (CHP) of the Department of Health is today (January 16) closely monitoring two additional human cases of avian influenza A(H7N9) in Guizhou and Hubei, and again urged the public to maintain strict personal, food and environmental hygiene both locally and during travel.

 According to the Health and Family Planning Commission of Guizhou Province, the patient, aged 79 from Qiandongnan Prefecture, has been hospitalised.